 Visions and Revisions

 By 1979, much of the Airport Way detention center had been converted to office space, and the INS began considering up-to-date accommodations.
 Others had their own visions for the building's future.
-King County Executive John Spellman (b.
-1926), saddled with overcrowded jail and detention facilities, proposed converting the building into a work-release center with up to 300 residents.
+King County Executive John Spellman (1926-2018), saddled with overcrowded jail and detention facilities, proposed converting the building into a work-release center with up to 300 residents.
 The outraged ID community, perceiving itself as the region's dumping ground, protested vehemently.
 King County Councilwoman Ruby Chow (1920-2008) made a much-publicized trip to the office of Senator Warren G. Magnuson (1905-1989) in Washington, D.C., and the proposal was effectively shot down.

 A year later, the U.S. Justice Department announced plans to convert the building's top floor into a minimum-security prison.
 This time, King County and the City of Seattle joined the ID in rejecting the plan.

 The building was extensively remodeled in 1987, but its INS service was approaching the end.
 In 2002, the INS was absorbed into the newly formed U.S. Department of Homeland Security.
 A new, 500-bed detention center was completed in Tacoma in 2004, and the Seattle INS Building has since been vacant, except for the occasional use of its basement as a homeless shelter.